-You should remain in the lying position for several hours after the procedure to reduce your risk of developing a CSF leak.
+You need to sit or lay down for several hours after the procedure to reduce your risk of developing a CSF (cerebral spinal fluid) leak.

-You will be asked to drink additional fluids to rehydrate after the procedure.
-This helps to replace the spinal fluid that was withdrawn and reduces the chance of developing a headache.
+You will be asked to drink extra fluids to rehydrate after the procedure.
+This helps to wash out the contrast dye and it helps your body replace the spinal fluid that was removed.
+It also reduces the chance of developing a headache.

 A nurse will monitor your vital signs (blood pressure, temperature, pulse, and respirations) frequently after the test.
-Analgesic agents may be administered if you develop a headache.
+You will be given pain medicine if you develop a headache.

 When you have completed the recovery period, you will be taken to your hospital room or discharged to your home.

-You may be instructed to limit your activity for 24 hours following the procedure.
-Generally, if no complications occur, you may return to your normal diet and activities.
+You may be instructed to limit your activity for 24 hours after the procedure.
+Generally, if you don’t have any problems, you may return to your normal diet and activities.